-China Eximbank provides $789.33 million preferential buyer’s credit loan to Uganda for the 600 MW Karuma Hydropower Dam and Associated Transmission lines and Sub-stations Project (Linked to #36211)
+China Eximbank provides $789.33 million preferential buyer’s credit for 600 MW Karuma Hydropower Dam and Associated Transmission lines and Sub-stations Project (Linked to Project ID#36211)

 Commitment amount